krry/atmanaut.me/content/posts/well-being-pendulum.md

 ---
 Some linkbait caught me today: **"[Neuroscience reveals 4 rituals that will make you happy](https://www.theladders.com/career-advice/neuroscience-4-rituals-happy)"**.

 I'll save you the ten minutes of shameful scanning.
+These are great.

 1. Gratitude
 2. Mindfulness (of negativity)